You have 0 product(s) in your cart.

 Get a Pair of Split Fins

 If you get cold then you need to use energy (oxygen) to create heat.
-If you stay warm you will significantly reduce your air consumption and at the same time you will enjoy the dive much more.
+If you stay warm you will significantly reduce your air consumption and at the same time, you will enjoy the dive much more.
 Get yourself a wetsuit suited to the environment you are diving in and make sure it is a good fit.
-A good investment is a lavacore undergarment because of the increased warmth without increased bouyancy.
+A good investment is an enthDegree undergarment because of the increased warmth without increased buoyancy.